Edgar-Saavedra/edgarsaavedra-book-pro-mern-stack/README.md

   //  The express.static generated middleware function is also smart enough to translate a request to “/” (the root of the website)
   // This is similar to what other static web servers such as Apache would have done
   ```
+* $ npm install --save-dev babel-cli babel-preset-react
+  * To transform the JSX, we need to install some babel tools.
+In this case, we need a couple of tools: babel-cli (the command line tool that invokes the transformation) and babel-preset-react (the plugin that handles React JSX transformation).
+* $ node_modules/.bin/babel src --presets react --out-dir static